MonashNovaRover/nova/src/ros/rover/.github/pull_request_template.md

 ## PR Rules
 1. Merge (or rebase) the 'testing' branch into this branch before PR merge
 2. Add [WIP] at the start of the PR title if you're still working on the change
-3. Approve your own PR if it is ready to be reviewed i.e. branch has been tested and all required changes have been added
 4. Delete this branch after PR merge

 ## PR Checklist